 In my opinion, young people who are yet to sign these agreements deserve some exposition on marriage.
 When this question is posed to me, I like to be as real as possible.
 I don’t pretend.

 I clear my throat and say, “my friend, it isn’t a joke.
 If you know you love to be by yourself, you are in love with your sleep and love your simple lifestyle, then marriage is not your thing,” I say to them.
 “You better stay in your parents’ house or rent your apartment and be by yourself.
 Do not worry yourself or someone’s child by getting married to them because this institution is hard work,” I add.

 This is a period in life where you are stretched on all sides – your patience, hard work, Godliness and every other aspect of you is tested.
 No wonder, the congregation agreed with Pastor Wilson that marriage is an encounter.

 This is when you begin to understand the importance of marrying someone who is a friend.

-You should know how to be a manager of resources – money, time, people (yes, your in-laws are waiting for you).
+You should know how to be a manager of resources – money, time, people (yes, your in-laws are waiting for you particularly if you are a Ghanaian).
 This would go a long way in defining how the marriage would turn out.

-It is after you marry, that is when you realise the importance of the pre-marital counselling (even though during that period, our main concern was the wedding ceremony 😞 ).
+It is after you marry, that is when you realize the importance of the premarital counseling (even though during that period, our main concern was the wedding ceremony 😞 ).